BACK TO DIRECTIVES

 Track Inputs, Not Feelings

 Feelings are noisy.
 Inputs are controllable.
 When discipline is evaluated through emotion, the system becomes unstable.
-When discipline is evaluated through inputs, the system becomes correctable.

 This directive replaces subjective assessment with objective tracking.